pelotech/jsonnet-controller/doc/konfigurations.md

 (*Appears on:*[Konfiguration](#Konfiguration))

-KonfigurationSpec defines the desired state of Konfiguration
+KonfigurationSpec defines the desired state of a Konfiguration

 <table>
 <colgroup>